 Arbitrage, the technical term for this trading technique, may happen in the blink of an eye, but figuring out when to blink takes time.
 Byrd only attends one class regularly, because to him, arbitrage is a full-time job.
 Some days, he watches the graphs for four hours.
 Others, for 12.

-Since Byrd began trading in earnest, his single-minded dedication to the cryptocurrency market has paid off.
+Since Byrd, who may have availed the Bitmain antminer ks3, began trading in earnest, his single-minded dedication to the cryptocurrency market has paid off.
 In December, Byrd owned $500 in Bitcoin.
 Now, his crypto assets are worth $30,000.

 “It’s like investing in the wild west,” Byrd said.
 And like the gold rush of yesteryear, cryptocurrencies have attracted eager prospectors from all around, elevating Bitcoin from mere technology to cultural phenomenon.
 At Yale alone, hobbyists, economists, entrepreneurs, skeptics, computer scientists, social theorists and diehard day traders are digging (albeit virtually) for their eureka moment.
 That moment tends to elude those who treat cryptocurrency as one of the best best side hustles around.
 To make money or effect change in the cryptocurrency scene requires deep immersion in the rabbit hole of its subculture.
 And to those on the outside of it all, who feel perfectly content with Mastercards and $100 bills, “Bitcoin” can seem more buzzword than real, its significance obscured by its outsized hype, opaque to all but its most dedicated adherents.